 For the newer versions of Google Nest, there is an option to turn off tracking and sleep sensing.
 You can do it on-device, or in the Google Home app by clicking on your device and choosing the Settings gear.

 To turn off Motion Sense on a Nest Hub, you simply swipe up the Nest Hub display, tap the Settings icon, and toggle the Motion Sense setting.
 When off, the Motion Sense feature will stop detecting movement in front of it.

 To turn off the Sleep Sensing feature, swipe up from the bottom of the display, and tap Sleep Sensing.
 When off, Google will stop sensing your sleep patterns and tracking that data, and give you a bit more privacy.

 To turn off a Google Nest on-device Camera (if it doesn’t have a privacy shutter), select the camera, choose Settings, and tap the Camera On/Off command.
 You can also control when the camera is activated with a schedule.

 Does your smart home device react to anything that sounds remotely like “Hey Google?”
 Or maybe you need to shout at it from a few feet away to have it trigger anything at all.
 Whatever the case, Google gives you the option to adjust the sensitivity of its wake word.
-Simply open your Google Home app, click on your profile picture, then navigate to the Assistant Settings menu.
-From there, you can dive into the “Hey Google” sensitivity menu, which lets you adjust the responsiveness of each applicable device in your home.
-High-traffic areas might do well with low sensitivity, while speakers tucked away in a corner might need a bit of a hearing boost.
+Simply open your Google Home app, click on the Settings tab (located on the left toolbar), then open the Google Assistant section.
+Click Manage all Assistant settings, and you’ll see an option to adjust the “Hey Google” sensitivity.
+From here, you’ll be able to choose which device you want to modify.

 One of the great ways Google Assistant can be helpful in your life is to share a morning news briefing with you as you’re getting ready.